List of Neighbours characters introduced in 1985: Eileen Clarke

 Eileen Clarke, played by Myra De Groot, made her first appearance during the episode broadcast on 15 April 1985.
-De Groot was only supposed to be in Neighbours for a week, but she thought Eileen was too interesting to be allowed to leave and wrote an expanded character and took it to the producers.
-They signed her up for a permanent position.
+De Groot was only supposed to be in Neighbours for a week, but she thought Eileen was too interesting to be allowed to leave and wrote an expanded character and took it to the producers, who signed her up for an ongoing role.
+De Groot continued in the role until it was curtailed by her treatment for cancer; she died a week after her final appearance aired.
 One of Eileen's prominent stories was the reintroduction of her estranged husband Malcolm Clarke (Noel Trevarthen).
 Eileen shares a son with Malcolm, Des (Paul Keane).
 In their backstory, it details that Malcolm left Eileen and had another child Sally Wells (Rowena Mohr) and again abandoned his family.
 Writers explored this by introducing Sally into the series in search of her father which concluded with his arrival in Erinsborough.
 Eileen reunites with Malcolm and agrees to marry him.
 Patrice Fidgeon from TV Week reported that their wedding would not happen because of Eileen's "overbearing" ways.
 On-screen Eileen is so fixated on conducting the wedding her way that Malcolm changes his mind.
 The story ended with Eileen alone on her wedding day as Malcolm decides to flee once again.

 A writer from The Soap Show called Eileen an "interfering mother."
 While an Inside Soap journalist called her "overbearing" and "the mother from hell".
 They believed she was the reason why Des struggled to cope with things by himself.
 Eileen was named as one of the BBC's twenty favourite obscure Neighbours characters.
 Viewers said "Des Clarke's mother Eileen, played by Myra de Groot.
 I remember the episode when they went to church and she sung so loudly and out of tune that the rest of the congregation stopped singing, but she ploughed on regardless.
 It was hysterical".